-Override Authentication Client
+Override Authorization Client

-Override Authentication client is important with client specific policies (see Policies) and RADIUS servers.
-In case of RADIUS the authenticating client for the privacyIDEA system will always be the RADIUS serve, which issues the authentication request.
+Override Authorization client is important with client specific policies (see Policies) and RADIUS servers or other proxies.
+In case of RADIUS the authenticating client for the privacyIDEA system will always be the RADIUS server, which issues the authentication request.
 But you can allow the RADIUS server IP to send another client information (in this case the RADIUS client) so that the policy is evaluated for the RADIUS client.
-This field takes a comma separated list of IP addresses.
+Such a proxy or RADIUS server may add the API parameter client with a new IP address.